immunitastx/coding_exercise_TCGA_infiltration/README.md

 * make sure you explore the two data tables to understand the TCGA barcode and identify the unique keys to combine the two datasets.
 * There are some duplicated rows in the `TCGA.Kallisto.fullIDs.cibersort.relative.tsv` file, make sure you spot them.
+* There are multiple aliquots from the same samples.

 3. group similar immune cell types together and calculate the absolute immune infiltration for  B_cells, T_cells, NK_cells, Monocytes, Macrophages, DCs, Mast, Eosinophils and  Neutrophils